Perfect (Ed Sheeran song): United States

 On 4 December 2017, "Perfect" pushed to a new number three Billboard Hot 100 high, and became Sheeran's third number one on Digital Song Sales (69,000, down 1 percent).
 He previously topped the chart for a week in 2015 with "Thinking Out Loud" and for ten weeks earlier in 2017 with "Shape of You".
 "Perfect" reached number one on Digital Song Sales, aided by the first few hours of tracking for its duet version, released before the end of the sales (and streaming) tracking week at 7 p.m.
 ET on 30 November.
 For the full week, the Beyoncé version accounted for 18 percent of the song's sales.

 On 11 December 2017, after a full tracking week, the single topped the Billboard Hot 100 chart, becoming Sheeran's second number-one song in the United States and Beyoncé's sixth as a solo act.
 "Perfect" remained at number-one on the Digital Songs chart with sales of 181,000 copies (up 202 percent).
 The duet version accounted for 63 percent of the song's total sales for the week.
 "Perfect" also rose 11–3 on the Streaming Songs chart with 34.9 million US streams, up 87 percent, while on Radio Songs, it pushed 4–3 (102 million in audience, up 14 percent).
 The duet topped the Hot 100 for five weeks.
 The original version of the song would later take over at the top on the week ending 20 January 2018.
 After six total weeks at number one, the song was dethroned by "Havana" by Camila Cabello featuring Young Thug.
 "Perfect" was the seventh best-selling song of 2017 in the US, with 1,340,000 copies sold that year.
 It was the best-selling song of 2018, with 1,300,000 copies sold.

+International charts

 The original version peaked at number one in Austria, Belgium, France, Luxembourg, Malaysia, Netherlands, Philippines, Poland, Scotland, Slovakia, Slovenia, Switzerland and the United Kingdom.
 After the Beyoncé duet release, "Perfect" also reached number one in Australia, Denmark, Germany, Italy, New Zealand, Sweden and the United States.
-Sales of the original version along with sales of the duet version with Beyoncé and Andrea Bocelli also attributed to the song reaching #1 in the UK in late 2017.
+Sales of the original version along with sales of the duet version with Beyoncé and Andrea Bocelli also attributed to the song reaching No. 1 in the UK in late 2017.
 The song is Sheeran's fourth to reach number one in Australia, and held the country's top spot for eight consecutive weeks before "God's Plan" by Drake displaced it.
+In April 2023, it which clocks up its 312th week within The Australian top 100, the longest ever chart song in Australian Chart history.
 It went to number one as well in Canada, becoming Sheeran's second number one there and Beyoncé's first.
 As of 3 January 2019, the song has sold 207,000 digital copies in Canada.